The Director: A Composable Behaviour System with Soft Transitions: Evaluation

 \subsection{Extensibility}

-In the Director system, adding new components is straightforward and does not require a global reevaluation of priorities, unlike the subsumption architecture.
-New Providers and Tasks can be created and requested without significant changes to the rest of the system.
+In the Director system, adding new components is straightforward and does not require a global reevaluation of priorities.
+New Providers and Tasks can be created and requested without changes to the rest of the system.
 Subsections of the system can be easily isolated.
-This flexibility allows for easy experimentation, modification and debugging of the system.
+This flexibility allows for easy experimentation, modification and debugging.

 In our experience, the development of behaviour modules within the Director framework is significantly quicker than in our previous subsumption-like system.
 After converting our system, the high modularity made it easy to see ways to extend the functionality of the robots.
+It also allows for quick prototyping of research ideas, motivating the creation of an LLM strategy module with safety systems powered by the Director~\cite{OBrien2023}.